Adripelechano/MMRA_Mandelbrot_Research/README.md

 The objective is not to use the Hurst exponent as a standalone trading signal, but to develop a quantitative framework for understanding the statistical structure of financial markets.

-Motivation
+### Motivation

 Classical financial models often rely on assumptions such as independent returns and random-walk behavior.

-Mandelbrot's research proposed a different perspective: financial time series can exhibit complex statistical properties that are not fully captured by classical Gaussian models.
+However, as explained above, Mandelbrot's research proposed a different perspective: financial time series can exhibit complex statistical properties that are not fully captured by classical Gaussian models.

-One of the questions that motivates this project is:

-Do financial markets exhibit measurable long-range dependence and scaling behavior that changes across assets and time periods?
+One of the questions that motivates this project is: Do financial markets exhibit measurable long range dependence and scaling behavior that changes across assets and time periods?

 The Hurst exponent provides one possible framework for investigating this question.
 For a process characterized by a Hurst exponent (H):

-[
-H \approx 0.5
-]

-is commonly associated with behavior consistent with a random walk,
+* $H \approx 0.5$: is commonly associated with behavior consistent with a random walk,

 [
 H > 0.5